-Strengthening human resources systems at group companies outside Japan

-The strengthening of human resources systems is becoming an increasingly important issue at group companies outside Japan, which are increasing in number and growing in size rapidly around the world with the expansion of Casio's business outside Japan.
-In this environment, Casio is attempting to build an integrated approach to human resources systems worldwide that reflects the shared Casio corporate creed but also allows compensation plans to be restructured to make them suitable to each local company and takes into considerations each country's characteristics, values, laws, etc. Casio is also looking at the potential to build a worldwide educational system and personnel assignment strategy in the future.
+Strengthening human resources functions at group companies outside Japan The strengthening of human resources functions is becoming an increasingly important issue at group companies outside Japan, which are increasing in number and growing in size rapidly around the world with the continued expansion of Casio's business outside Japan.
+In this environment, Casio is working at enhancing human resources functions throughout the group, ensuring that they reflect the shared Casio corporate creed, by sharing its global human resources philosophy and know-how.
+This effort includes restructuring human resources systems to make them suitable to each company, taking into consideration each country's values, laws, and other characteristics.
+Global human resources governance system Casio actively engages in exchanges of opinions on what the Casio Group perspective should be about local problems and circumstances.
+The headquarters human resource division also directly dialogues with and provides advice on system design to members of human resources departments at local companies.